IMSoley/tasawwuf/README.md

 * The Knowing Heart: A Sufi Path of Transformation [[Amazon](https://amzn.to/30bd8rv)]
 * In the House of Remembering: The Living Tradition of Sufi Teaching [[Amazon](https://amzn.to/2OhjuD5)]
 * Living Presence (Revised): The Sufi Path to Mindfulness and the Essential Self [[Amazon](https://amzn.to/3bclaGS), [PDF](http://library.lol/main/C4BED5951CB5FDA4F6901E128D51BC73)]
-* The Drop That Became the Sea: Lyric Poems [[Amazon](https://amzn.to/3baqCdl), [PDF](https://archive.org/download/TheDropThatBecameTheSeaYunusEmre/The%20drop%20that%20became%20the%20sea%20_%20Yunus%20Emre.pdf)]

 ### Khaja Khan